dnleek/shipbreaker-racers-ledger/README.md

 BepInEx: https://github.com/BepInEx/BepInEx/releases (You want the x64 `.zip`.)

-This mod (download the `RACErsLedgerRelease.zip` file in this repo)
+This mod (download the `RACErsLedgerRelease.zip` file from the [Releases tab](https://github.com/dnleek/shipbreaker-racers-ledger/releases/tag/Release) of this repo)

 ## Installation
 # Windows